ApollosProject/apollos-apps/.github/ISSUE_TEMPLATE/feature.md

+---
+name: "\U0001F680 New Feature or Component Spec"
+about: Document a new feature request or component to add
+---

 ### User Story

 As a `<type of user>` _(who)_ I want to `<perform an action>` _(what)_ so that I can `<achieve a goal>` _(why)_.